elastic/app-search-php/README.md

 ## Development

-Code for the endpoints are generated automatically using a custom version of [OpenAPI Generator](https://github.com/openapitools/openapi-generator).
+Code for the endpoints is generated automatically using a custom version of [OpenAPI Generator](https://github.com/openapitools/openapi-generator).

 The easier way to regenerate endpoints is to use the docker laucher packaged in `vendor/bin`: